 The City of Chickasaw responds to illicit discharges and continues to inspect, investigate, and enforce violations.
 In July 2013, the City of Chickasaw hired an Environmental Officer for the purpose of assisting with investigations and responses to complaints of potential illegal discharges.
-The role of the Environmental Officer has expanded to include educating city employees on detecting and reporting illicit discharges, enforcing Ordinance 1540 and Ordinance 2021-11 in regards to illicit discharges and unsightly growth on residential and commercial properties, taking complaints from citizens, and issuing tickets for violations.
-In December 2023 the Environmental Officer retired and a new Environmental Officer was hired in January 2024.
+The role of the Environmental is to enforce Ordinance 1540 and Ordinance 2021-11 regulations in regards to illicit discharges and unsightly growth on residential and commercial properties, taking complaints from citizens, and issuing tickets for violations.